Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 ## HMIS CSV Documentation

-This is how the final file should look when it comes to sending the report to the hUD.
+This is how the final file should look when it comes to sending the report to the HUD.
 Each of the values are specified in their structure using the [HMIS CSV Specifications](https://files.hudexchange.info/resources/documents/HMIS-CSV-Format-Specifications-2024.pdf "HMIS CSV Specifications") document.

 The breakdown of each element and how they should look in the final CSV document, is shown there.